alberttheprince/rpemotes-reborn/README.md

 - Thank you to [CMG Mods](https://www.gta5-mods.com/users/-moses-) for the custom emotes

 - Thank you to [prue颜](discord.gg/lunyxmods) for being a great friend and providing us with custom animations

-- Thank you to [Scullyy](https://github.com/Scullyy/) for assisting with the rebranding of RPEmotes, providing a much more cleaner version checker and many more additional features

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.